Hi, readers! I’m Mike Monfredi – CEO of our family’s small business, founder of MikedUp Blog, and I dabble as a forensic scientist (for my day job).

 And if that’s done well, you’ve earned the opportunity to send a walking advertisement out of your office in the form of a happy customer.

 2- Your customers will see how much or little your Team respects you

-If there’s one thing that a customer can see plain as day – it’s whether or not your people respect you as a person.
+If there’s one thing that a customer can see plain as day – it’s whether or not your people recognize you as a person.

-3- You won’t enjoy going to work with a bad Team
+3- You won’t enjoy going to work with a lousy Team

 Enough with the customer’s point of view, let’s talk about your favorite subject for a minute… YOU (the business owner)!